 AFW represent healthcare workers in 12 private hospitals.
 The 12 hospitals have had AFW led collective agreements for up to 45 years and AFW has been servicing members there on a regular basis.
 AFW has documented examples of healthcare workers being paid starvation wages, facing violence from employers and being forced to act as unpaid personal carers and labourers for hospital management.
 While workers in unionised hospitals enjoy better conditions, stronger solidarity and, importantly, a voice in their workplace, AFW has not grown for several years.
 The Executive Committee made the decision to expand their organising capacity and resolved to unionise “greenfields” or non-unionised hospitals.
 But success did not come easily.

 The decision to move to an organising model was made democratically, involving members and officials, passing a vote at AFW Congress.
 The union resolved to create a dedicated organising fund (15% of total dues) and hire dedicated staff.
 They identified potential hospitals to organise and selected the Asian Hospital.
 The plan was to test a new procedure for obtaining “recognition” through a worker petition.
 Although they initially obtained over 60% support, Government officials administering the process turned a blind eye when management began pressuring workers to withdraw.
 The union was forced to go the more traditional route of an election.
-Even then, hospital management launched an aggressive wave of threats, intimidation, etc. Ultimately, their attempt to unionise was unsuccessful as they failed to get the 50% required by law.
+Even then, hospital management launched an aggressive wave of threats and intimidation.
+Ultimately, their attempt to unionise was unsuccessful as they failed to get the 50% required by law.
 But rather than let their disappointment stop their plans, they carefully analysed what had gone wrong and came up with a list of seven lessons learnt - a list that still stands prominently in the office.

 The key lessons were: